-- reported usual population of 50 or more; or - a reported usual population of less than 50 but which were not linked to a parent community or resource agency; and which had were managed by an IHO.
+- reported usual population of 50 or more; or - a reported usual population of less than 50 but which were not linked to a parent community or resource agency; and which had - state or government owned permanent dwellings.

-- 1. State or government owned permanent dwellings managed by an Indigenous - organisation - 5.
-No state or government owned permanent dwellings managed by an Indigenous - organisation 7.
-Not applicable 8.
-Not collected - 9.
-Not stated - Definition This item identifies whether any of the state or government owned permanent dwellings
+- 1. State or government owned permanent dwellings managed by an Indigenous organisation(s)

+- 5. No state or government owned permanent dwellings managed by an Indigenous organisation(s)

+- 7. Not applicable

+- 8. Not collected

+- 9. Not stated

+This item identifies whether any of the state or government owned permanent dwellings were managed by an IHO.